AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/graphql.md

 ### `race`

-The `race` mechanism allow you to specify use more than one GraphQL endpoint, for the same source, and race on every execution.
+The `race` mechanism allows you to specify more than one GraphQL endpoint, for the same source, and race on every execution.

 If you have different places that service is deployed, this is useful to get the fastest response by racing them.